-We will also consider how our proposed accountability mechanisms might apply to certain types of confidential information that do not involve personal data.
+They will also consider how their proposed accountability mechanisms might apply to certain types of confidential information that do not involve personal data.

 Government surveillance, including government acquisition of data from cloud service providers, is outside the scope of this project, except where it relates specifically to a data protection law accountability mechanism.

 A4Cloud has four interlocking objectives to bring users, providers, and regulators together in chains of accountability for data in the cloud, clarifying liability and providing greater transparency overall: